mumoshu/kargo/README.md

   # Note that the config management plugin definition in the configmap
   # and the --config-management-plugin flag passed to argocd-app-create # command is auto-generated.
 ```

-`kargo` has three commands, `kargo plan`, `kargo apply`, and `kargo export`.

-`plan` outputs the diff between the current state and the desired state of your application deployment, so that you can review changes before they are applied.

-`apply` runs the deployment`

-`export` is used to generate the worfklow definitions for the CI/CD system of your choice, so that the system can run `kargo plan` on each commit or pull request sync, and `apply` on each merge or commit to the main branch.